ensdomains/ensjs/docs/basics/custom-subgraph-uris.md

 # Custom Subgraph URIs

-If you want to use a custom subgraph endpoint for the chain you are using, such as a local hosted graph-node, you can easily do so by editing the output of `addEnsContracts()`.
+It's recommended to set a custom subgraph URL in production to avoid rate limiting.
+You can do this by setting the `subgraphs` property of the output of `addEnsContracts()`.

-Keep in mind though that you can only use custom URIs if not using the default exported ENS clients.
+For most use cases, you should sign up for a free account with [The Graph](https://thegraph.com/studio/apikeys/) and use the URL they provide.
+Watch a quick video walkthrough [here](https://x.com/gregskril/status/1800246499831676944).

 ```ts
 import { http, createClient } from "viem";